 Established in 2016, SeaQuake produces a traditional and experimental line up of tasty brews – we highly recommend the flagship Citra IPA and the Chocolate Porter!

-In addition to the phenomenal brews and kombucha, SeaQuake Brewery also ranks as one of the most popular Crescent City restaurants.
+In addition to the phenomenal brews and tasty kombucha, SeaQuake Brewery also ranks as one of the most popular Crescent City restaurants.
 The food menu features elevated pub grub, which many locals claim is the best food in Crescent City.
 Guests can expect to find kind staff and a jovial and family-friendly atmosphere.

 #7 Stroll Along the Beach Front Park